hashicorp/terraform-website/content/source/docs/enterprise/registry/publish.html.md

 - **Available in a connected VCS provider.** The repository must be in one of your configured [VCS providers][vcs], and TFE's VCS user account must have admin access to the repository.
 (Since the registry uses webhooks to import new module versions, it needs admin access to create those webhooks.)
+For GitLab, the repository must be in the main organization or group, not in any subgroups.

 - **One module per repository.** The registry cannot use combined repositories with multiple modules.